Warriors dump Blazers for first win at Chase Center

 Rookie Eric Paschall scored a season-best 36 points as the Golden State Warriors won for the first time at their new Chase Center in San Francisco, surprising the Portland Trail Blazers 127-118 on Monday night.
 Alec Burks broke a tie with a three-point play with 6:37 remaining, and Paschall extended the lead to eight by hitting his fourth 3-pointer less than 90 seconds later.

-The win capped a six-day, four-game homestand during which the Warriors had lost to Phoenix, San Antonio and Charlotte to fall to 0-4 at home before finally getting Monday's win.
+The win capped a six-day, four-game homestand on which the Warriors had lost to Phoenix, San Antonio and Charlotte to fall to 0-4 at home.
 Portland took just its second loss in five road games.

-Ky Bowman then dropped in a short hoop, Paschall bombed in his 3-pointer, Marquese Chriss added a layup and Paschall hit two free throws in a 12-point run that created a 111-99 advantage with 4:03 to play.
-Portland twice got as close as six in the final 1:05, but Paschall, the NBA's leading scorer among 2019 second-round picks, combined with Jordan Poole and Damion Lee to make 10 consecutive free throws to kill the threat.
+Ky Bowman dropped in a short hoop, Paschall bombed in his 3-pointer, Marquese Chriss added a layup and Paschall hit two free throws in a 12-point run that created a 111-99 advantage with 4:03 to play.
+Portland got as close as 117-111 with 1:05 left after a pair of Mario Hezonja 3-pointers, but Paschall, the NBA's leading scorer among 2019 second-round picks, combined with Jordan Poole and Damion Lee to make 10 consecutive free throws to kill the threat.

 Paschall shot 11-for-19 from the field and connected on all 10 of his foul shots for the injury-depleted Warriors, who suited up just nine guys and saw all nine score at least five points.
-Paschall, the former Villanova star, also had a game-high 13 rebounds.
+The former Villanova star also had a game-high 13 rebounds.

 Whiteside had 22 points and 11 rebounds for Portland, while CJ McCollum and Anfernee Simons added 14 points each and Hezonja had 11.
 The Warriors shot 33-for-36 from the foul line while the visitors were 11-for-14 on free throws.